apache/ignite-3/modules/table/tech-notes/rebalance.md

 For this dish we will need:
 - New raft service's method `cancelChangePeers()`.
 This method should cancel current `changePeers` if and only if it is in the STAGE_CATCHING_UP phase.
 Method must return:
-  - true: if no changePeers to cancel or successful cancel occuried.
+  - true: if no changePeers to cancel or successful cancel occurred.
   - false: if `changePeers` in progress and can't be cancelled (like in approach 1 - if the leader is not in STAGE_CATCHING_UP/STAGE_NONE)
 - Listen the `partition.assignments.planned` key and on update:
   - Execute `cancelChangePeers()` on the node with the partition leader.
 If it returns `false` - do nothing.
-  - If it returns `true` - push move planned peers to pending in metastore
+  - If it returns `true` - move planned peers to pending in metastore